> Folk Music > Songs > The Bonny Earl of Moray

 Robin Hall and Jimmie Macgregor with The Galliards sang The Bonny Earl o’ Moray in 1961 on their Decca album Scottish Choice.

 The Ian Campbell Folk Group sang Earl of Moray in 1966 on their Transatlantic EP Four Highland Songs.
 This recording was also included in 2003 on Dave Swarbrick’s Free Reed anthology Swarb!.
-Ian Campbell commented in the original album’s sleeve notes:
+Ian Campbell noted on the original album:

 On 7 February 1592 the Earl of Moray was cruelly killed by the Earl of Huntly at Dunibrissle in Fife to satisfy King James VI’s jealousy of Moray, whom the Queen, more rashly than wisely had commended in the Kings hearing with too many epithets of a proper and gallant man (Sir James Balfours History of Scotland).